SumoLogic/sumologic-kubernetes-collection/deploy/docs/v2_migration_doc.md

 - We've separated our fluentd image from setup job image, hence `image` was migrated to `sumologic.setup.job.image` and to `fluentd.image`

+- `sumologic.sources` become `sumologic.collector.sources` as Sources are being
+  created under Collectors

+- `sumologic.setup.fields` become `sumologic.collector.fields` as Fields are
+  set on a Collector

 ## How to upgrade

 **Note: The below steps are using Helm 3.
 Helm 2 is not supported.**